geopm/geopm/service/docs/source/admin.rst

 Linux Integration
 -----------------

-The GEOPM service integrates with the Linux OS through Systemd as a unit that is installed with the geopm-service RPM.
+The GEOPM Service integrates with the Linux OS through Systemd as a unit that is installed with the geopm-service RPM.
 The ``sytemctl`` command can be used to interact with the ``geopm`` Systemd Unit.